 Many people are like Kate, misunderstanding the true meaning of work life balance.
 They try to keep ‘work’ and ‘life’ separate, but this brings undesirable results.

-Where the Curse of Work Life Balance Begins
+The Mystery of Work Life Balance

 Those who are trying to maintain a work life balance only by dividing their time – by driving a sharp wedge between work-mode and life-mode – are inadvertently dividing themselves.